Target pest: Metopolophium dirhodum (Hemiptera: Aphididae), rose-grain aphid

 Agent introduced: Aphidius rhopalosiphi (Hymenoptera: Braconidae)

-Import source: southern England and western France
+England and France

-Release details: Parasitised mummies were released at 20 sites in the South Island - Southland (8,000), Mid-Canterbury (163,000), North Canterbury (7,000), Marlborough (3,000), and at one site in the North Island - Manawatu (5,000).
+Cameron et al. (1989) - parasitised mummies were released between June 1985 and January 1987 at 20 sites in the South Island - Southland (8,000), Mid Canterbury (163,000), North Canterbury (7,000), Marlborough (3,000) - and at one site in the North Island - Manawatu (5,000).

-Cameron PJ, Hill RL, Bain J and Thomas WP (1989).
+Cameron PJ, Hill RL, Bain J, Thomas WP (1989).
 A Review of Biological Control of Invertebrate Pests and Weeds in New Zealand 1874-1987.
 Technical Communication No 10.
 CAB International Institute of Biological Control.
 DSIR Entomology Division.
 424p.